Botox & Fillers Santa Barbara

 The results of an injectable treatment can last anywhere from a few months to a year or two, depending on the specific kind of injectable product used.
 Generally, wrinkle fillers (i.e. soft-tissue fillers) usually have effects that last longer than Botox or Dysport, but the key is to use the right product for the right situation and the key to that is to discuss it with your dermatologist.

 About three to four days after a Botox treatment, you will begin to see results.
-The effects last about three to four months on average, but with repeated treatments the results can last longer.
+The effects last about three to four months on average, but with repeated treatments, the results can last longer.

 Find out more about injectables and facial rejuvenation during a consultation with Dr. Kaufman or one of our doctors.
+Our team has over 20 years of experience helping patients achieve the best version of themselves with Botox and fillers.
+We’ll walk you through the entire process from beginning to end.